 We know Microsoft made some great external upgrades to the Xbox One S, but what about under the hood?

-The newest Xbox One S also comes in 500GB, 1TB, and 2TB versions which ensures that anyone who has a large collection of games, music, or movies has plenty of room to store all of their entertainment.
+The newest Xbox One S also comes in 500GB, 1TB, and 2TB versions which will help ensure that anyone who has a large collection of games, music, or movies has plenty of room to store all of their entertainment.

 Last but not least, an added IR blaster will enable accessibility for individuals with additional devices, such as an AV receiver, making the Xbox One S an entertainment powerhouse as well.

-It Has New Features – Like HDR and 4k Gaming
+Reason #3 – It Has New Feature, Like HDR and 4k Gaming

 This is where the new Xbox One S really shines.

-With the rise in popularity of 4k and HDR video, the Xbox One S will support both the newest, highest resolution TVs, and the significant increase in color and contrast that comes with HDR (High Dynamic Range).
+With the rise in popularity of 4k and HDR video, the Xbox One S will support both the newest, highest resolution TVs, and the significant increase in color and contrast that comes with HDR.

 The Verdict: If you’re looking for the best gaming experience available, the Xbox One S will provide that to you.
 If you’re not in to cutting edge technology and being a first adopter, then there is no need to upgrade your system.
 The first-generation Xbox Ones still pump out some pretty impressive video capabilities that will satisfy most individuals.

-The Xbox One S Comes with a New Controller
+Reason #4 – Xbox One S Comes with A New Controller

 The Xbox One S comes with a slightly modified controller, but the jury is still out whether it’s an improvement or a step back from the previous generation.
 People have immediately commented on the cheap build of the new controllers and feel it is less durable than the Xbox One controller.